tlswg/tls13-spec/draft-ietf-tls-tls13.md

   process the early data.
 It is not possible for the server to accept only a subset of the early data messages.

-Prior to accepting the "early_data" extension, the server MUST perform the following checks:
+Prior to accepting the "early_data" extension, the server MUST validate that the session ticket parameters are consistent with its current configuration.
+It MUST also validate that the extensions negotiated in the previous connection are identical to those being negotiated in the ServerHello, with the exception of the following extensions:

-- The configuration_id matches a known server configuration.

-- The client's cryptographic determining parameters match the parameters that the server has negotiated based on the rest of the ClientHello.
-If (EC)DHE is selected, this includes verifying that (1) the ClientHello contains a key from the same group that is indicated by the server configuration and (2) that the server has negotiated that group and will therefore include a share from that group in its own "key_share" extension.
+- The use of "signed_certificate_timestamp" {{!RFC6962}} MUST
+  be identical but the server's SCT extension value may differ.

+- The "padding" extension {{RFC7685}} MUST be ignored for this purpose.

+- The values of "key_share", "pre_shared_key", and "early_data", which MUST
+  be as defined in this document.

 If any of these checks fail, the server MUST NOT respond with the extension and must discard all the remaining first flight data (thus falling back to 1-RTT).
 If the client attempts